 A mission statement describes an organization’s purpose and answers the questions: “What business are we in?” and “What is our business for?”
 A vision statement provides strategic direction and describes what the owner or founder wants the company to achieve in the future.

-I feel that you need both.
-The clearer you are about your “who” and your “why ” the better everything falls into place from your team to your marketing.
+I believe both are essential.
+The clearer you are about your who and why, the more everything else—from your team to your marketing—falls into place.

 2. The Good Ol’ Pros and Cons List